aMytho/Pdf-Acc-Toolset/README.md

 ## Installation

+I will switch to using Github Pages once the project is stable.
+This will allow anyone access without the need to install development tools.

 At the moment, you must build the project yourself.
-You will need the .NET 7 (SDK and Runtime) as well as the corresponding ASP release.
-I will switch to using Github Pages once I can confirm the project is stable.
+You will need the [.NET 7 SDK and Runtime Environment](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) as well as the corresponding ASP release.
+To generate the CSS you will an need an LTS build of [NodeJS/NPM](https://nodejs.org/en).

-A proper dev guide will also be included when the project is stable.
+> Getting the correct version of .NET can be difficult.
+If you are not sure what to install, download the SDK for 7.0.x.
+Run it.
+Once completed, restart your PC.
+Continue with the below instructions.
+When you get to running the application, .NET will provide the links to the exact versions you need.
+> The same process applies if you already have a .NET SDK or Runtime installed.
+Open a terminal and run `dotnet --list-sdks` or `dotnet list-runtimes` to see the installed versions.

+### Download the Project

+First, download the source code.
+You can download the zip using the green "Code" button at the top of this page or use a git command `git clone https://github.com/amytho/pdf-acc-toolset`

+### Install Dependencies

+Next, install iText and the other dependencies. `dotnet restore`

+### Build the CSS

+This project uses TailwindCSS.
+As a result, you need to generate the corresponding CSS files.
+Run the following command: `npm run build`.
+This will generate an `output.css` file in the `wwwroot/css` directory.

+If you intent to make changes to the CSS, run `npm run dev`.
+This will automatically recompile when a file is updated.

+> The first time you run this command it will ask you to install the Tailwind NPX executable.

+### Run the Project

+Run the command to start the project.

+`dotnet watch`

+This will start the project in development mode.
+Your browser will be opened to `localhost:5005`.
+You can now use the project!

+> You may be asked to trust the ASP certificate.
+This is only required if you want to use the HTTPS version.
+There is no functional difference between the two since all PDF modification is done client-side.

 ## Usage